 Real estate is great.
 And it’s definitely a great way to make your money work for you.
 Read my posts about real estate here:

-But the deals can get complicated… there banks involved… financing… you have to go look at the property… deal with tenants and clogged toilets.
+But the deals can get complicated… there the banks are involved… financing… you have to go look at the property… deal with tenants and clogged toilets.

 Well, the main trouble with real estate (beyond all others) is its "illiquidity", and liquidity is the key for everybody who is just starting out.
 That means if you made a mistake with the stock or fund, you can get out quickly because they are liquid (can be sold immediately or the next day).

 The trouble with real estate, if you made a mistake buying the wrong property, you are on your own because you cannot quickly cut your losses.
-That's why I don't recommend investing in real estate if you have not enough experience in handling the business, choosing the right property in the right location, and handle the stress associated with the property’s problems and your potential tenants.
+That's why I don't recommend investing in real estate if you do not have enough experience in handling the business, choosing the right property in the right location, and handling the stress associated with the property’s problems and your potential tenants.
 Read my articles mentioned above to see my point.

 Here we come to REITs.

-If you have a chance reading about CEFs and ETFs, not to mention common and preferred stocks, in my previous articles, you know that some of those investment could be quite complicated.
+If you have a chance to read about CEFs and ETFs, not to mention common and preferred stocks, in my previous articles, you know that some of those investments could be quite complicated.
 With REITs, expect more nuances and complexity.